ShyamJP/Foodies/Readme.md

         npm start

-6. **Open your browser and navigate to http://localhost:3000 to start exploring HungryUp.**
+6. **Open your browser and navigate to http://localhost:3000 to start exploring FOODIES.**

 ## Contributions
-HungryUp welcomes contributions from the community!
+Foodies welcomes contributions from the community!
 Whether it's bug fixes, feature enhancements, or feedback, your input is valuable.
 Feel free to open an issue or submit a pull request.

+🍔🥗🍕

 This project is under Construction so improvement is going on ..!